Questions are powerful!

 Questions tap into the revolution in learning that God is on the march to bring about in the 21st century.
 A listening heart prepares an inquisitive and understanding mind as we cultivate a natural learning culture.
 The only time we cannot learn is when we forfeit our listening hearts as lifelong life-learners and doers.

 FIVE W’s and an H, Our Six Helpers

 Jesus asked many questions, as did many of the great men and women of God throughout the ages.
-The Gospels record 307 different questions that Jesus asked in a variety of settings for an array of purposes.
+The Gospels record over 300 questions that Jesus asked in a variety of settings for an array of purposes.
 Sometime read through the Gospel of Luke just to note how Jesus used questions to teach and help others to learn.
 Let me introduce you to your Six Helpers.
 These six lifelong friends of learners are the same questions Jesus asked.

 Who?
 Where?
 When?
 What?
 Why?
 How?

 Too many of us have developed the lazy habit of reading and living life without truly seeing.
 But not Jesus!
 In Bible study, saturate ourselves thoroughly with the passage like a sponge absorbs water.
 Bombard the text with questions, although not every verse with every question.

 Yes, the Bible is a collection of historical accounts that happened 1,000’s of years ago.
 These stories are also divine and timeless.
 These true-life stories reflect action and dialogue, thoughts and feelings, inner motivations and outward responses that are similar to our own today.
 So, we ourselves are in the narrative, if we make the effort to really see.
 The Bible stories are our own story.
 You are in it.
 To read Scripture as a mere spectator looking on is to miss the main purpose of its inclusion.
 Scripture is our story.